 The following table lists how many educational assessment graduations there were in 2017-2018 for each degree level.

 |Education Level||Number of Grads|

 What Educational Assessment Majors Need to Know

 O*NET surveyed people in occupations related to assessment and asked them what knowledge areas, skills, and abilities were important for their jobs.
 The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Assessment Majors

-This major prepares you for careers in which these knowledge areas are important:
+Assessment majors often go into careers in which the following knowledge areas are important: